JiaminYao/Breast-Cancer-Machine-Learning-Project/README.md

 This is a Machine Learning Project for Breast Cancer Prediction.

-Feature Selection: PCA & Kernel PCA
+Feature Selection: PCA & Kernel PCA.

-Machine Learning Methods: Classification & Clustering
+Machine Learning Methods: Classification & Clustering.